maxmarumbwa/maxmarumbwa/README.md

 ### Introduction
-Geospatial Data Scientist and Full-Stack Geospatial Engineer with 17+ years of experience designing and deploying Earth-observation-driven decision support systems for climate risk, drought early warning, food security, and disaster preparedness.
-Expert in satellite time-series analytics (GEE, Python, R), spatial databases (PostGIS), and web-based geospatial platforms (Django, Flask, REST APIs, Leaflet, GeoServer).
-Proven track record delivering national and regional early warning systems for governments and international organizations (World Bank, UNICEF, WFP, SADC), bridging science, engineering, and policy into operational products.
+Geospatial Data Scientist and Full-Stack Geospatial Engineer with over seventeen years of experience designing Earth-observation-driven decision-support systems for environmental and climate risk, complemented by more than two years of full-stack web development experience.
+Expert in satellite time-series analytics using Google Earth Engine, Python, and R; spatial databases with PostGIS; and web-based geospatial platforms including Django, Flask, REST APIs, Leaflet, and GeoServer.
+Extensive experience delivering national and regional early-warning systems for governments and international organizations such as the World Bank, UNICEF, UN-WFP, and SADC, translating scientific analysis into operational, policy-relevant data products.

 <h3>Education</h3>